 Integrated Recovery Treatment

-The initial phase of treatment – known as Integrated Recovery Treatment (IRT) – is for Veterans with military-related PTSD with or without co-occurring substance use disorders.
+The initial phase of treatment – known as Integrated Recovery Treatment (IRT) – is for Veterans with PTSD with or without co-occurring substance use disorders.
 IRT utilizes a rolling admission process and provides Veterans the opportunity to establish a stable foundation of recovery from PTSD and co-occurring difficulties such as substance use and other mental health disorders.
 Following a thorough assessment, the focus of IRT is on the acquisition of skills to support recovery from emotional, behavioral, and psychosocial issues that represent personal barriers to success.
 IRT includes STAIR modules and other cognitive-behavioral approaches including relapse prevention skills.
 IRT will requires approximately six weeks (approximately 42 days) to complete.
-Veterans who desire an Evidence-Based Psychotherapy (EBP) and are assessed as appropriate for a trauma focused therapy will not necessarily have to complete the full six weeks of IRT prior to beginning and EBP, but may begin an EBP cohort within 3-4 weeks of admission.
+Veterans who desire an Evidence-Based Psychotherapy (EBP) and are assessed as appropriate for a trauma focused therapy will not necessarily have to complete the full six weeks of IRT prior to beginning and EBP, but may begin an EBP cohort within a few weeks of admission.

 Evidence-Based Psychotherapies (EBPs)

 For Veterans who are interested in EBP and for whom an EBP is appropriate, Veterans transition into group based Cognitive Processing Therapy or Group based Prolonged Exposure.
 Both CPT and Group PE meet twice weekly for six weeks, and are offered in a combined group and individual format.
 Individual Prolonged Exposure (PE) as well as Cognitive Behavioral Therapy for Insomnia may be available on a limited, case by case basis.